bujaraty/test_README/README.md

 The workflow consists of 4 steps

-1. Preprocessing - The purpose of this step is to generate list of variants and/or information related.
+1. Data preprocessing - The purpose of this step is to generate list of variants and/or information related.
 This step has to be performed by third party software.
     - Single nucleotide variant (SNV) - recommending MuTect2, otherwise Muse, VarScan2, or SomaticSniper.
     - Structural variant (SV) - dependency on FindSV
     - Microsatellite instability (MSI) - dependency on MSI sensor